 Books about the agency:

-Government Documents holds a partial collection of FEMA publications, including the following series:
+Government Documents holds a partial collection of FEMA publications.
+Print items are fully cataloged and searchable in OneSearch.
+Holdings include the following series:

 Flood insurance studies (FEM 1.209/ or HS 5.116/)